Three pink tennis balls on a blue court

 c.
 In doubles, if the partners of one team serve out of turn, a fault that was served before the error was discovered shall stand.”

-No. Go to the last score at which you both agree.
+No, if you realize that the score was called incorrectly, go to the last score at which you both agree.
 If you both agree to correctly amend the score and keep going, do that.
 If not, go back to the last point you agreed on, before the score was called wrong, and play from there.

 Source: